 The State of Pennsylvania required a rotating internship, and while I still believe that is the best sort of internship, it was particularly galling to have the reason given that her internship was the reason for refusing to grant her a Pennsylvania license.
 So she got a job at the Philadelphia Veteran's Hospital, and later at Philadelphia General Hospital, the City's charity hospital of three thousand beds.
 Well, she never mentioned this Philadelphia affront to a premier academic Boston institution, but I didn't.
 Perhaps church politics are more vicious still, but this little episode illustrates how very nasty medical politics can get.
 Perhaps it is a feature of the human personality everywhere, but some situations freely tolerate it, while a few others just don't.

 Well, in time she was offered the chairmanship of just about every Radiology department in Philadelphia, and turned them down, saying she didn't want to be chairman of any department.
-Perhaps she meant any department in Pennylvania, but sh never did make her feelings known.
-Eventually, she did become Professor of Radiology at Temple University, where she happily taught the residents for many years, during the course of which she was given the Madam Curie Award, the Lindback Award and various other honors.
-She had an amazing facility to start dictating reports on x-rays before they were completely out of the envelope, and always won the interdepartmental contest for diagnosis of strange films, to the point where other, mostly male, radiologists were afraid to compete with her.
-She won the Lindbach Award for Excellence in Teaching.
+Perhaps she meant any department in Pennsylvania, but she never did make her feelings known.
+Eventually, she did become Professor of Radiology at Temple University, where she happily taught the residents for many years, during the course of which she was given the Madam Curie Award, the Lindback Award, and various other honors.
+She had an amazing facility to start dictating reports on x-rays before they were completely out of the envelope and always won the interdepartmental contest for diagnosis of strange films, to the point where other, mostly male, radiologists were afraid to compete with her.
+She won the Lindback Award for Excellence in Teaching.
 I used to say I didn't know whether she was any good or not, but I never met a radiologist who wasn't thoroughly intimidated by her ability to make a strange diagnosis at a glance.
-All her life she got along with five hours sleep, invariably getting to bed after me, and getting up the next morning before I did.
+All her life she got along with five hours of sleep, invariably getting to bed after me and getting up the next morning before I did.
 Essentially, there were twenty-eight hours in her day.